omkarcloud/botasaurus/README.md

 - **Most Stealthiest Framework LITERALLY**: Based on our benchmarks, which we encourage you to read [here](https://github.com/omkarcloud/botasaurus-vs-undetected-chromedriver-vs-puppeteer-stealth-benchmarks), our framework stands as the most stealthy in both the JS and Python universes.
 It is more stealthy than the popular Python library `undetected-chromedriver` and the well-known JavaScript library `puppeteer-stealth` in terms of stealth capabilities.
 Botasaurus can easily visit websites like `https://nowsecure.nl/`.
 For usage, [see this FAQ.](https://github.com/omkarcloud/botasaurus/tree/master#can-you-bypass-cloudflareimperva-challenges)
 - **Access Cloudflare Websites with Simple HTTP Requests:** We can access Cloudflare-protected pages using simple HTTP requests.
 For usage, [see this FAQ.](https://github.com/omkarcloud/botasaurus/tree/master#how-to-scrape-cloudflare-protected-websites-with-simple-http-requests)
 - **SSL Support for Authenticated Proxy:** We are the first and only Python Web Scraping Framework as of writing to offer SSL support for authenticated proxies.
 No other browser automatio libraries be it seleniumwire, puppeteer, playwright offers this important web scraping feature, enabling you to easily access Cloudflare protected websites when using authenticated proxies.
+**Use Any Chrome Extension with Just 1 Line of Code:** Easily integrate any Chrome extension, be it a Captcha Solving Extension, Adblocker, or any other from the Chrome Web Store, with just [one line of code.](TODO)
 - **Data Cleaners:** Clean data scraped from the website with ease.
 - **Debuggability:** When a crash occurs due to an incorrect selector, etc., Botasaurus pauses the browser instead of closing it, facilitating painless on-the-spot debugging.
 - **Caching:** Botasaurus allows you to cache web scraping results, ensuring lightning-fast performance on subsequent scrapes.